 1] Check if it applies to your Windows OS version

 If you downloaded the Troubleshooter from Microsoft and received this message after running it, then you need to check if it applies to your Windows OS version.
-Some Troubleshooters and Fix-Its were made to run on Windows 7 only and so may not work on vice versa.
+Some Troubleshooters and Fix-Its were made to run on Windows 7 only, and so may not work on later versions.
 This can apply the other way around too.

 2] Enable Scripted Diagnostics Policy

 Type gpedit.msc in the Run prompt followed by the Enter key to open Group Policy Editor.